SumiSastri/dev-blogs/docs/local-environment/part3-tooling-checklist.md

 3. The terminal is a Command Line Interface (CLI) that allows you to interact directly with your laptop's operating system.
 You can use it to run programmes, manage files and folders and install software.
 To open the terminal use <kbd>cmd</kbd> + <kbd>space</kbd>, then type Terminal and <kbd>enter</kbd>

- [Check how to navigate through your computer terminal] read the previous section and [the CLI cheat sheet](https://sumisastri.github.io/dev-blogs/local-environment/part7-my-cli-cheat-sheet/)

 4. Speed up your cursor - By default, the speed of the cursor on a Mac is a little too slow.
 In an older Mac you need to go to